Complaints Procedure In Full | Curtis Parkinson

 1. Tier One

-You complain first to the person who is handling your matter.
+• You must first complain to the person who is handling or handled your matter.

 • It is worth noting that if you become frustrated with a particular element of our service you should raise this in the first instance with the Fee Earner and/or their immediate supervisor.
 This is because these are the people who need to know about your frustrations and can quickly take steps to put matters right.